agl-alexglopez/heap-allocator-workshop/README.md

   - `./build/rel/print_peaks_list_segregated -v scripts/pattern-mixed.script`
 - Add breakpoints corresponding to line numbers in the script.
 This will show you how many free nodes existed after that line executes.
 You will also enter an interactive terminal session.
 You can decide if you want to continue to the next breakpoint, add a new future breakpoint, or continue to the end of the program execution.
 Be sure to follow the prompt directions.
   - `./build/rel/print_peaks_list_bestfit -v 100 200 450 -q scripts/pattern-mixed.script`
-- Use the `-q` flag for quiet mode such that no matplot++ graph pops up at the end.
+- Use the `-q` flag for quiet mode such that no Matplot++ graph pops up at the end.

 ### Correctness Tests